awsdocs/aws-direct-connect-user-guide/doc_source/using-service-linked-roles.md

 AWS Direct Connect uses a service\-linked role named `AWSServiceRoleForDirectConnect`\.
 This allows AWS Direct Connect to retrieve the MACSec secretes stored in AWS Secrets Manager on your behalf\.

 The `AWSServiceRoleForDirectConnect` service\-linked role trusts the following services to assume the role:
-+ `directconnect.amazon.com`
++ `directconnect.amazonaws.com`

-The `AWSServiceRoleForDirectConnect` service\-linked role uses the managed policy [AWSDirectConnectServiceRolePolicy](security-iam-awsmanpol.md#security-iam-awsmanpol-AWSDirectConnectServiceRolePolicy)\.
+The `AWSServiceRoleForDirectConnect` service\-linked role uses the managed policy `AWSDirectConnectServiceRolePolicy`\.

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For the `AWSServiceRoleForDirectConnect` service\-linked role to be created successfully, the IAM identity that you use AWS Direct Connect with must have the required permissions\.
 To grant the required permissions, attach the following policy to the IAM identity\.